Academy-Soft-Intellect/Linux-Course/05.Permissions/info.md

   * The chmod command suports the -R option for recursively setting permissions on an entire directory tree.
 When using this option, be sure to use the X permissions instead of the x to indicate that execute permissions should only be set on directories, not regular files.

 - Special permissions
   * Set user id => a program is executed with the file owner's permissions.
+A good exmaple is /bin/passwd, which needs to modify /etc/passwd, file which only root can edit.
   * Set group id => files created in the directory inherit its group id.
+A good way to allow a group to share its permission :)
   * Sticky bit => any user can create files, but only the owner of the file can delete it.
+By default the /tmp directory is set that way.

 - chown, umask.